precisionmedicineunit/docs/index.md

 [Browse the theme documentation][Just the Docs] to learn more about how to use this theme.

 You can read about how to maintain docs in the `docs` directory of an existing project repo, see [Hosting your docs from an existing project repo](https://github.com/just-the-docs/just-the-docs-template/blob/main/README.md#hosting-your-docs-from-an-existing-project-repo) in the template README.
-However, this `docs` repo is a standalone repository within the SwissPedHealth-PipelineDev github orgnaisation.
+However, this `docs` repo is a standalone repository within the PrecisionMedicineUnit github orgnaisation.

 {: .note }
 We can use the special styles for `{: .note }` and `{: .warning }` by adding this code before a paragraph.